Staff

 CEO

 Kateena Haynes was born and raised in Harlan County.
 She is a tireless worker for the children of Appalachia, working as the CEO and figurehead of the Boys & Girls Clubs of Appalachia.
 She received her bachelor’s degree in psychology from Centre College and a master’s degree in mental health counselling from Lindsay Wilson College.
-She has three daughters, one granddaughter, and has been married to her husband Richard for nearly 30 years.
+She has three daughters, two granddaughters, and has been married to her husband Richard over 30 years.
 She began with the Club in 2004 and describes it as her calling.
 Her passion for providing the needs of the children and youth of Appalachia is a driving force in our organization.

 Kendra Calhoun

 Kendra Calhoun was born and raised in Harlan and was ready to start changing the world as early as elementary school.
 Having been guided by her strong mother to push through the naysayers and negativity, she went on to graduate from the University of Kentucky with a bachelor’s degree in family science.
 Her time in Lexington gave her the opportunity to join the Delta Sigma Theta sorority, start mentoring programs in two Lexington schools, and coach a step team.
 Her passion for helping young people brought her back home to Harlan and the Boys & Girls Club.
-Starting as a Unit Director, Kendra is now the Director of Operations, overseeing three, soon to be four, Club locations.
+Starting as a Unit Director, Kendra is now the Chief Operating Officer.
 She resides in Harlan and has two beautiful children.
 Her dedication to the community and its young people is an inspiration to our youth and our team members.

 Miranda Jeffers